 - General Carer’s information and someone to talk to.
 “Help and Care” is local Charity providing information on over 40 topics of interest to Carers.
 If you want to find out about how services work, where to get equipment, care/nursing home services, shops and services, holidays for carers/cared for, wills/power of attorney/trust funds, transport, courses or support groups etc you can talk to an advisor.
 The service is confidential.
 If you just need someone to talk to about your situation the advisor will try to help and reassure you, their telephone is 0845 500 418

-Our Carers Lead is Mrs Hazel Clarke.
-Please do not hesitate to contact her on 0844 499 5232
+Our Carers Lead is Mr James Leyland.
+Please do not hesitate to contact him on 01202 772540.

 There is a wealth of information on NHS Choices about carers and caring.
 Below are some links into the site that we hope you will find useful.